 He said on being invited to be Honorary President of Judges: “I am honoured to be involved with the Roux Scholarship this year.
 From the beginning I have taken a keen interest in the talented chefs who have won this prestigious accolade, and I was delighted to host the first scholar Andrew Fairlie for his stage in 1984, and also Matthew Tomkinson in 2005.
 I’m excited to see the competition in action and it will be a pleasure to join the Roux family to choose the 35th scholar.”

 The 2018 winner was Martin Carabott.

 Anne-Sophie Pic’s story is both remarkable and inspiring.
 In 2007, she became the fourth female chef to achieve three Michelin stars and the only woman to hold three stars at a restaurant in France, Anne-Sophie Pic, in Valence.
 In 2011, The World’s 50 Best Restaurants named her World’s Best Female Chef.
-A total of seven Michelin stars to her name; she holds two stars for Anne-Sophie Pic, in Lausanne, Switzerland and one for La Dame de Pic in Paris and most recently, two stars at her first restaurant in London, La Dame de Pic at the Four Seasons Hotel, Ten Trinity Square.
+A total of seven Michelin stars to her name; she holds two stars for Anne-Sophie Pic, in Lausanne, Switzerland and a sixth for La Dame de Pic in Paris and most recently, her seventh star at her first restaurant in London, La Dame de Pic at the Four Seasons Hotel, Ten Trinity Square.
 She said on joining the judging panel in 2017:

 “I feel very honoured, to be involved with the 2017 Roux Scholarship, it is an interesting competition, emphasising both tradition and innovation.
 I believe that these two values are the two sides of the same coin.
-I think one needs to know where one comes from, to know where one wants to go.
-The question of where one’s roots belong is important to build our own path in life.”
+Within the tradition there is the idea of know-how and transmission, which are key to make the cuisine of a country lasting.
+I think one needs to know where he comes from to know where he wants to go.
+The question of roots is important to build our own path in life.”